-You must always stay on top of the job requirements.
+It goes without saying, that you must always stay on top of the job requirements.
 Pay full attention to your client’s brief and additional requests when accepting an assignment.

 Needless to say, you have to do your absolute best when retouching for a client.
 No matter how busy you are, how tired you are or how insignificant this client may seem to you – everything you put out there can make or break your reputation.
 A half-assed job for a small client can backfire when you least expect it and you might not even know it.

 In my freelance work, I send a low resolution preview of the fully retouched image to the client for review and approval.
 I always start with the most natural level of beauty retouching and the majority of my clients appreciate the realistic look.
 They quickly approve and move on – for that reason alone, every single piece of work you send out to your clients must be in a publish-ready state, whether you consider it the final version or just a preview.

 Always be sure to ask your client where the images will be used (web or print), what maximum file size or dimensions they need, and what file format they prefer for the deliverables.
 This way you can fine-tune the format, size and resolution of the finals and ensure the best output quality for the images you submit to your client.

 It’s a fact of life that as a creative professional sooner or later you will have to do revisions for some clients.
 That’s just how things are.
 Don’t be sluggish to respond to revision requests, and don’t attempt to contest every last revision with clients.